refactorfirst/RefactorFirst/README.md

 ```

 ## Viewing the Report
 Once the plugin is finished executing (it may take a while for a large / old codebase), open the file **target/site/refactor-first-report.html** in the root of the project.
 It will contain a graph similar to the one above, and a table that lists God classes in the recommended order that they should be refactored.
-These are the clasess that are the easiest to refactor while also having the biggest positive impact to team productivity.
+The classes at the top are the easiest to refactor while also having the biggest positive impact to team productivity.

 ## Additional Details